sh1boot/sh1boot.github.io/drafts/ciscv.md

 the instruction set I've created.
-It's also suboptimal because I'm using code compiled for RVC, which has register pressure not applicable to my encoding scheme, and so it uses more instructions than strictly necessary.
+It's also suboptimal because I'm using code compiled for RVC, which has register pressure not applicable to my encoding scheme, and so it uses more instructions than strictly necessary (at least in Clang's case -- GCC finds excuses to use more instructions regardless).
 I have some other test cases but the tabulation got mucky, so let's just run with the above for now.